mashupgarage/MG-Eng-Playbook/standards/elixir/elixir-checklist.md

 # Elixir
+This is a summary or checklist of the standards we follow when writing Elixir code.
+More detailed explanations about these standards can be found in dedicated pages which are linked.

 ## Pattern Matching
 In MG, we use pattern matching because it's explicit and really a strong point of using elixir.
 With that said, we prefer the following: